hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 <a name="nested_master_auth"></a>The `master_auth` block supports:

-* `password` - (Optional) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
-This has been deprecated as of GKE 1.19.

-* `username` - (Optional) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
-If not present basic auth will be disabled.
-This has been deprecated as of GKE 1.19.

-* `client_certificate_config` - (Optional) Whether client certificate authorization is enabled for this cluster.
+* `client_certificate_config` - (Required) Whether client certificate authorization is enabled for this cluster.
 For example:

 ```hcl
 master_auth {